 - Ligament, muscle, tendon, and soft tissue injuries.

-Other than very minor injuries, you could essentially seek damages for any form of leg injury if somebody else was responsible for the accident that caused it.
+Other than very minor injuries, you could essentially seek damages for any form of leg injury if someone else was responsible for the accident that caused it.

 When you claim compensation for a leg injury, you must base the amount you ask for on how you’ve been affected by your injuries.
 The impact of any physical or psychological injuries can be covered (general damages) and so could any costs or expenses you’ve incurred (special damages).